sayantanauddy/clfd/README.md

 ## Acknowledgements

-- A big thank you to [Hector Villeda](https://iis.uibk.ac.at/people) for helping with the data collection and robot experiments.
+- A big thank you to [Hector Villeda](https://iis.uibk.ac.at/people) for helping with the data collection and robot experiments for the *HelloWorld* dataset.

 - We gratefully acknowlege these openly accessible repositories which were a great help in writing the code for our experiments: